 High speed thrills: RIB Ride, Anglesey, North Wales

-Anyone over the age of four can bound along the waves on a RIB Ride around Anglesey, with an enticing array of adventures available: ‘Bridges and Swellies’ takes in shipwrecks and whirlpools, while ‘Puffins and Seals’ is self-explanatory and is a must for wildlife lovers.
-‘Castles and Islands’ shows off Caernarfon Castle and the ‘Around Anglesey Adventure’ lets you design your very own route.
+Anyone over the age of four can bound along the waves on a RIB Ride around Anglesey, with an enticing array of adventures available: ‘Bridges and Swellies’ takes in shipwrecks and whirlpools, while ‘Puffin Adventure’ is self-explanatory and is a must for wildlife lovers.
+‘Menai Adventure’ shows off Beaumaris Castle or you can ask about hiring a whole boat for a bespoke trip.

 Touch the past: fossil hunting, Llantwit Major, South Wales

 Llantwit Major is said to be the best place in Wales to find Jurassic fossils, so take mini explorers down there to spot gastropods, corals and echinoids (or sea urchins), many of which are as large as tennis balls.
 The fossils can be found in abundance in the rocks along the foreshore.
 Penarth, just outside Cardiff, is another popular spot for those on a fossil-finding mission.

 Don't look down!
 Morfa Bay Abseiling, Carmarthenshire, West Wales